-This week we welcome costume designer Elivia Bovenzi, and her collection “The Threads of Lies”.
-Elivia looked at the theme of lies as seen in the story of Joseph.
+Costume designer Elivia Bovenzi looks at the theme of "Lies" as seen in the story of Joseph in her collection “The Threads of Lies.”
 She created costumes for Joseph, Potiphar, and Potiphar’s wife in response to Genesis 37:3-4, Genesis 39, Genesis 41:37-45.
-Click on each image to zoom.

 To depict the clothing of Joseph and the others, I researched historical images and references to understand what clothing people wore in the past, as well as modern interpretations of fashions that were influenced by the ancient Egyptians.
 I then blended different elements to create fun and historically accurate costume sketches.
 I wanted to show Joseph at different stages along his road from working in the fields with his brothers and receiving a colorful and vibrant robe from his father Jacob, to being a servant in the household of Potiphar, and then to being elevated to the position of second in command to Pharaoh in Egypt during the 7 year drought.
 I found it very fun researching images of Ancient Egypt, a time period I have been eager to explore for some time now.
 In the profession of costume design , the sketches are only ¼ of the work required for a production and are used as a visual tool for the designer and for the costume shop workers and seamstresses, who will eventually make the clothing on the page into a realized garment to be worn by the actor.